-- Shareholder agreements of which the company is aware and that could restrict share transfers and the exercise of voting rights The Company is not aware of any agreements between shareholders as specified in paragraph 6 of Article L. 225-100-3 of the French Commercial Code which could result in restrictions on the transfer of shares and exercise of the voting rights of the Company. - Rules applicable to the appointment and replacement of members of the Company's Board of Directors and amendment of the bylaws
+- Shareholder agreements of which the company is aware and that could restrict share transfers and the exercise of voting rights The Company is not aware of any agreements between shareholders as specified in paragraph 6 of Article L. 225-100-3 of the French Commercial Code which could result in restrictions on the transfer of shares and exercise of the voting rights of the Company. - members of the Company's Board of Directors and amendment of the bylaws offering.

-No provision of the bylaws or an agreement made between the Company and a third party contains a specific provision relating to the appointment and/or replacement of the Company's directors that is likely to have an impact in the event of a public offering.
+No provision of the bylaws or an agreement made between the Company and a third party contains a specific provision relating to the appointment and/or replacement of the Company's directors that is likely to have an impact in the event of a public